 Incline Village Community Hospital

-24 Hour Emergency Service, In and Outpatient Surgery, Diagnostic Services, Laboratory, and Sleep Disorder Center
+24 Hour Emergency Service, In and Outpatient Surgery, Diagnostic Services, and Laboratory

 Address: 880 Alder Avenue, Incline Village, NV